f-dx/Awesome-Targeted-Individuals/README.md

 * Family and Social support

 ## Call for whistleblowers:
+Are you working for Secret Services and noticed injustice?

 If you feel that innocent people deserve to be protected from torture,

 If you understand that supporting the largest criminal syndicate on the planet is wrong,